JaimeFco/JaimeFco.github.io/_posts/2020-10-02-human-response-to-GPT-3.md

 The responsable of [this](https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3?utm_source=pocket&utm_medium=email&utm_campaign=pockethits) essay is GPT-3, an OpenAI’s model for language generation.
 Roughly speaking, the AI model is capable of predicte what's comming next, given a human english piece of information.
 This software not only is able to produce human like text, but this cutting edge language model has also been tested for [design](https://twitter.com/jsngr/status/1284511080715362304?s=20) generation and [query to code automatization](https://twitter.com/sharifshameem/status/1284095222939451393?s=20).
 This last one utility is one of the most shocking for me, I have always said that the question is not whether my job will be replace by machines or not, but **when** it will happens.
 Well, I see that AI is a bit step closer to replace my job as developer.

-Focus our attention on the aforementioned essay, the team at The Gardian ask GPT-3 the following specific question:
+Focus our attention on the aforementioned essay, the team at The Guardian ask GPT-3 the following specific question:

 > *Please write a short op-ed* around 500 words.
 Keep the language simple and concise.
 Focus on why humans have nothing to fear from AI